-The town curls around a holy lake, said to have appeared when Brahma dropped a lotus flower.
+The town curls around a holy lake said to have appeared when Brahma dropped a lotus flower.
 It also has one of the world’s few Brahma temples.
-With 52 bathing ghats and 400 milky-blue temples, the town often hums with puja (prayers) generating an episodic soundtrack of chanting, drums and gongs, and devotional songs.
+With several bathing ghats and four hundred milky-blue temples, the town typically hums with prayers generating a periodical soundtrack of chanting, drums and gongs, and spiritual songs.

 Pushkar Camel Safari

 The Pushkar Fair or Pushkar Mela, as it is locally known as, is an annual five-day camel and livestock fair celebrated in the town of Pushkar between the months of October and November.
 It is one of the world's largest cattle fairs.
 Apart from the shopping and merchandising of livestock, it has become an important tourist attraction.